-- 2.1.1 The general principles adopted for the management of traffic in St. Helier are provided by strategic policies that have been adopted by the States, the specific detail of which is provided in appendix one.
-The essence of this strategic policy is, however, to manage vehicular access to the heart of the town by allowing those journeys into the centre of St. Helier that are essential and by discouraging those that are not. - 2.1.2 This recognises that the centre of St. Helier could and should be a safer and more pleasant place for the pedestrian It also recognises that the town needs to remain viable for business and that goods and customers require access to the heart of the town. - 2.1.3 It is not a plan to drive vehicles out of St. Helier.
-It is a plan to ensure that access to a limited number of streets ir the heart of St. Helier is managed in a way that satisfies those with a legitimate reason to gain vehicular access whilst providing an opportunity to improve the quality of the town centre for everyone else who uses it. - 2.1.4 Likewise, it is not a plan for pedestrianisation or road closure.
+- 2.1.1 The general principles adopted for the management of traffic in St. Helier are provided by strategic policies that have been adopted by the States, the specific detail of which is provided in Appendix 1.
+The States have recently reaffirmed these principles with the approval of the Island Plan in July 2002.
+The essence of this strategic policy is, however, to manage vehicular access to the heart of the town by allowing those journeys into the centre of St. Helier that are essential and by discouraging those that are not. - 2.1.2 This recognises that the centre of St. Helier could and should be a safer and more pleasant place for the pedestrian.
+It also recognises that the town needs to remain viable for business and that goods and customers require access to the heart of the town. - 2.1.3 It is not a plan to drive vehicles out of St. Helier.
+It is a plan to ensure that access to a limited number of streets in the heart of St. Helier is managed in a way that satisfies those with a legitimate reason to gain vehicular access, whilst providing an opportunity to improve the quality of the town centre for everyone else who uses it. - 2.1.4 Likewise, it is not a plan for pedestrianisation or road closure.
 It is a plan to manage traffic and road space to give a greater priority to the pedestrian in the heart of the town by changing vehicular access to some streets, discouraging 'rat-running' and reclaiming road space for people and deliveries, where appropriate.